Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Pre-Arrest Investigation Attorney in Cincinnati, Ohio

 - Negotiate with the prosecutor to try and prevent charges from every being filed or push for charges to be reduced to a lesser offense

-Contact a Cincinnati Criminal Defense Lawyer Today for Help
+Contact a Cincinnati Pre-Arrest Investigation Attorney Today for Help

 At Luftman, Heck & Associates, we can help you navigate the criminal investigation process, speak with law enforcement officers or prosecutors on your behalf, and fight for the charges to be dropped or reduced.
 We will take the time to make sure you understand your constitutional rights and answer any questions you may have about your options.